The Sorcerer in the North: Plot summary

 The book starts off with Will rescuing a dog with a spear wound that he finds on the side of the road.
 Will then goes on to Castle Seacliff of the fief he has been assigned to and has a meeting with the baron there.
 After the meeting, a group of Skandians attempt to raid the fief and Will makes a deal with them: if he gives them food and drink, the Skandians will leave.
 When the owner of the dog tracks it and Will down, he is captured and handed over to the Skandians to become a slave before they leave.

 Will is soon assigned to a mission to determine the identity of a mysterious sorcerer in Grimsdell Wood, and to stop him from terrorising the castle of Macindaw.
 Will goes under disguise as a jongleur; somebody who acts as a jester but doesn't serve a king, going around the kingdom entertaining for money.
 He does this because people tend to trust jongleurs, whereas people often clam up around Rangers due to the mystery surrounding their position.
 This would, in turn, help him to get information on Grimsdell Wood more easily.
 Will travels to Macindaw, where their lord, Syron, has been poisoned and is now in the hospital.
 His son Orman has taken over the castle while his father is ill, but Orman's cousin Keren has been trying to take over as lord, but Will does not know this yet.
-Will rides to Grimsdell and sees the Night Warrior, one of the ghosts in Grimsdell, and flees in fear on his horse Tug.
+Will then rides to Grimsdell and sees the Night Warrior, one of the ghosts in Grimsdell, and flees in fear on his horse Tug.